Teradata/stacki-wiki/Upgrading-to-CentOS-7.3-on-stacki-3.2.md

 You can also get it from us [here.](https://s3.amazonaws.com/stacki/public/os/centos/7/CentOS-7-x86_64-Everything-1611.iso)

-<h3>Some things to fix</h3>
+Get updates from us here.

+These are recent as a of 3/15/2017.
+If you want to update your updates, see below.

+Before you do anything after you've downloaded, do The Fix.

+<h3>The Fix</h3>
 Before you do a <b>stack add pallet</b>, there's something you should know and something you should fix.
 CentOS/RedHat changed the disc information on their isos, which causes the <b>add pallet</b> command to read the CentOS-7.3 iso as BaseOS, which is a bald-faced lie, and we don't lie here anymore because all of our salespeople are gone and we don't remember how.

-This means we gonna fix it and be "we" I mean "you."
+This means we're gonna fix it and by "we" I mean "you."
 Which means you're going to have to write some python code.
 You, yes, you have to open up an editor and get your fingers on.
 Do the following:

 ```
 # cd /opt/stack/lib/python2.6/site-packages/stack/commands/add/pallet